cx-prog-lang/.github/features/gen_struct.md

 When generic structures are instantiated, their [default values](./auto_default.md) and [cleanup functions](./obj_dtor.md) are also instantiated with given concrete types.

+Generic structs _cannot_ be nested, although they can contain _instantiated_ generic structures inside.

 # Example

 Generic structures are very similar to C++ template structures, except that they lack a separate template variable declaration.
 In the following example, the generic structure `Test1` has one generic type `T`, whereas `Test2` has two generic types `T` and `U`.
 The generic types are treated as normal data types in the structure body.